Thom52/apollo-11-mission/README.md

 **Navbar**

 - Featured on all three pages, the fully responsive navigation bar includes links to the home page, image gallery, and video gallery.
 It is identical on all three pages to help with navigation.
-  - It will allow users to navigate between pages on all devices without needing to use the 'back' button.
+- It allows users to navigate between pages on all devices without needing to use the 'back' button.

   <details><summary>Navbar Screenshot</summary>